 Is there a theory on why Mexican food is spicy?
 Does the heat of peppers, sweat breaking out across your brow, your lips starting to tingle actually cool you down in a hot climate?
 Here, you can see how I slow roasted a serrano pepper (only one!) and some garlic.

-I pureed the hot pepper and sweet roasted garlic with four big red and yellow tomatoes (the recipe calls for a 28-oz. of canned tomatoes, but that seems silly in September).
+I pureed the hot pepper and sweet roasted garlic with four big red and yellow tomatoes (the recipe calls for a 28-oz. of canned tomatoes, but that seems silly in September when local tomatoes are so abundant).